-Scratch disk preferences in Photoshop
+Scratch disk preferences in Adobe Photoshop

 By default, Adobe Photoshop will have basic scratch disk properties enabled.
-This is usually set to a fair amount of space on the drive Photoshop is installed on.
+This is usually set to a fair amount of space on the drive Adobe Photoshop is installed on.
 The usage of scratch disk space is typically dynamic and is only allocated when needed.
-In Photoshop, the scratch disk properties can be changed under Preferences -> Performance… (situated under the Edit tab when using Windows as an operating system).
+In Adobe Photoshop, the scratch disk properties can be changed under Preferences -> Performance… (situated under the Edit tab when using Windows as an operating system).

 Typical tweaks include allocating more scratch disk space, choosing a different scratch disk (e.g. other than the boot drive), choosing multiple scratch disks and/or changing the order of the scratch disk used.

-It is also recommended to use the fastest drive(s) for a scratch disk.
-Photoshop will run faster / perform better when the scratch disk is divided over multiple hard drives.
+It is also recommended to use the fastest drive(s) for scratch disks.
+Adobe Photoshop will run faster and perform better when the scratch disks are divided over multiple hard drives.
 Multiple drives and the order in which they are used can also be set in the Scratch Disks section.